HMS Formidable (67): Indian Ocean Raid

 Formidable sailed on 17 February to join the Eastern Fleet in the Indian Ocean, escorting a convoy to Freetown, Sierra Leone, en route.
 One of her passengers on the voyage was Admiral Sir James Somerville, about to take up his appointment as Commander-in-Chief of the Eastern Fleet.
 The ship arrived at Colombo, Ceylon, on 24 March and Somerville hoisted his flag aboard the battleship that same day.
 Two days after Formidables arrival, the Japanese First Air Fleet departed from Celebes (Sulawesi) in the Dutch East Indies to attack British forces in the Indian Ocean.
 Somerville was notified that the Japanese were planning to attack Ceylon on 28 March and ordered his fleet to assemble southeast of the island on 30 March to intercept them.
 Force A, consisting of Formidable, her sister and Warspite, was ordered to Addu Atoll to refuel on 3 April after the Japanese failed to attack as the British expected.
-A Royal Air Force Consolidated Catalina flying boat spotted them within range of Ceylon just three and a half hours after Force A arrived at the atoll on 4 April.
+A Royal Air Force (RAF) Consolidated Catalina flying boat spotted them within range of Ceylon just three and a half hours after Force A arrived at the atoll on 4 April.
 Too far away to intercept them before they could attack Ceylon, Force A departed about eleven hours after arrival on a course that Somerville thought would allow him to attack by night while avoiding detection during the day.
 One of Indomitables Albacores spotted some of the Japanese carriers just before nightfall on 5 April, after the Japanese attacked Colombo, but further searches failed to locate them until 8 April when the Japanese were one day away from their intended target, Trincomalee, and still too far away to intercept.
 Force A refuelled at Addu Atoll on 9 April and was then ordered to Bombay to calm fears of a Japanese attack on India's west coast.

 Somerville was still uneasy about the possibility of another attack on Ceylon and ordered Force A to Kilindini Harbour, Mombasa, Kenya, on 24 April.
 En route (5–7 May), Force A helped protect the invasion of Vichy Diego Suarez, Madagascar, against a Japanese attack.
 Formidable arrived at Kilindini on 10 May and remained there until she departed on 29 May bound for Colombo.
 The ship alternated between Colombo and Kilindini for the rest of her time with the Eastern Fleet.
 During this time she took part in Operation Stab, a decoy invasion of the Andaman Islands, with Illustrious.
 Rear-Admiral Denis Boyd hoisted his flag over the ship on 24 August and she departed six days later to return home for a refit.
 She arrived at Rosyth on 21 September and her refit lasted until 18 October.
 She sailed that day for Scapa Flow where she embarked 24 Martlets of 888 and 893 Squadrons, 12 Albacores of 820 Squadron and 6 Supermarine Seafire fighters of 885 Squadron in preparation for the invasion of French North Africa.